Embroidermodder/libembroidery/EmbroiderBot/README.md

 We're in the process of developing an embroidery machine that is completely free of patents and runs on software that is also free.

-The full cutting list and pricing of the design will come out as we ammend it so hopefully various shops can build the experimental alpha design alongside our own.
+The full cutting list and pricing of the design will come out as we amend it so hopefully various shops can build the experimental alpha design alongside our own.
 Perhaps, in the long run this could be sold as a complete kit similar to recent open source hardware 3D printer designs, but as with our other projects we prefer donations to keep the Embroidermodder Team going.

-## License

-Unlike Embroidermodder and libembroidery, Embroiderbot is closer to a physical product and we want the licensing to reflect that.

-All software parts (that is assembly code, files with the suffixes `.S` and `.ino`) are under the permissive zlib license as with our other projects.

-All hardware designs, images, circuit board designs, desciptions like this document and physical implimentations thereof are under Creative Commons Attributation Share-Alike 3.0 (CC BY-SA 3.0).

-The upshot of this is you may take the assembly out of this project to build an entirely new closed source machine, but derivative machines need to remain open because of the share alike clause.

 ## Software